-2 Rideshare is a transit service that involves sharing a single vehicle with multiple people, excluding large-scale vehicles such as buses and trains.
+Rideshare is a transit service that involves sharing a single vehicle with multiple people, excluding large-scale vehicles such as buses and trains.
 The rideshare transit facility must include a signed stop and a clearly defined waiting area.
 Additionally, the rideshare must include an enclosed passenger seating area, fixed route service, fixed fare structure, continuous daily operation, and the ability to pick up and drop off multiple riders.
 Rideshare options must hold 4 or more passengers, except for human-powered conveyances which must hold 2 or more passengers.

-3 Public transportation consists of bus, rail, or other transit services for the general public that operate on a regular, continual basis.
+Public transportation consists of bus, rail, or other transit services for the general public that operate on a regular, continual basis.

-SS Credit 4.2: Alternative Transportation-Bicycle Storage and Changing Rooms 2 Points
+SS Credit 4.2: Alternative Transportation-Bicycle Storage and Changing Rooms 1 Point

 CASE 1.
-Commercial or Institutional Projects 300,000 Square Feet (28,000 Square Meters) or Less Provide secure bicycle racks and/or storage within 200 yards (200 meters) of a building entrance for 3% or more of all building users (calculated on average for the year)
+Commercial or Institutional Projects

+Provide secure bicycle racks and/or storage within 200 yards (200 meters) of a building entrance for 5% or more of all building users (measured at peak periods)